GroupEat/groupeat-hybrid-mobile/doc/run.md

 If you wish to run the application on an actual device, you need to have installed the `DeveloperProfile.developerprofile` file present in the team's Google Drive.

-The following npm package is also needed to run it on the device without using XCode
+The following npm packages are also needed to run it and emulate it on the device without using XCode

-    npm install -g ios-deploy
+    npm install -g ios-deploy ios-sim

 ### Emulation